User Account System

 }

 The account service layers aggregate these shards on demand.
-UserManageService::process(ShowUserDetail) joins profile, auth flags, email login (if any), OAuth logins, and whether TOTP exists so dashboards can render a full state snapshot.
+UserManageService::process(ShowUserDetail) joins account info, email login (if any), OAuth logins, and whether TOTP exists so dashboards can render a full state snapshot.

 Whenever you extend the schema, double-check that: